infection/site/src/guide/mutation-badge.md

    We use [`ondram/ci-detector`](https://github.com/OndraM/ci-detector) to detect continuous-integration services.

-   Feel free to request an additional integration there if the list [currently supported continuous-integration servers](https://github.com/OndraM/ci-detector#supported-continuous-integration-servers) does not contain a service you require.
+   Feel free to request an additional integration there if the list of [currently supported continuous-integration servers](https://github.com/OndraM/ci-detector#supported-continuous-integration-servers) does not contain a service you require.

 2. Go to https://dashboard.stryker-mutator.io and sign in with your GitHub account.